trallard/ReproduciblePython/proposal.md

 ## Outline

--Introduction to reproducibility and its importance (20 mins): presentation -How reproducible are my workflows?: team discussion- attendees will make teams and discuss ] if they have reproducible practices or how to ensure reproducibility (20 mins)
+- Introduction to reproducibility and its importance (20 mins): presentation
+- How reproducible are my workflows?: team discussion (attendees will make teams and discuss) if they have reproducible practices or how to ensure reproducibility (20 mins)
 - Hands on:
-  -  Starting a project: early considerations for reproducibility- Introduction to licensing, data and softeare curation strategies that have to be considered in the early strategies of the project.
-Students will start settin up a 'mock project' (30 mins)
+  -  **Starting a project:** early considerations for reproducibility
+    - Introduction to licensing, data and software curation strategies that have to be considered in the early strategies of the project.
+Students will start setting up a 'mock project' (30 mins)
+  - How do I make sure my results are correct?
+    - Testing in Python
-  - How do I make sure my results are correct?: Testing in Python- How to develop software and test it at the same time.
+    - How to develop software and test it at the same time.
   Students will acquire hands on experience on writing test cases.
 (30 mins)
-  - How can I identify bugs easier?: Students will learn about test automation and Continuous integration (30 mins)
+  - How can I identify bugs easier?
+    - Students will learn about test automation and Continuous integration (30 mins)
   - My test is ready.. how can I share it?
-Measuring test quality, getting cited for your sofware, documentation, containers?execution environments?
+Measuring test quality, getting cited for your software, documentation, containers?execution environments?
 (40 mins)

 closing up (10 mins)